Nohealforu/UnityLive2dThrowingScripts/README.md

 Does not include Live2d sdk asset because no way I'm uploading all that.

+Idk how to embed images properly in this.

 [Throwing Stuff](Throwing%20Stuff.jpg?raw=true)

 Make sure when you use the script to set the script execution order properly or else parameter updates might be overridden (the hits are additive so should be last).